ZiwenLi0325/EE399/hw3/README.md

 print(f"Accuracy for digit {digit1}: {acc_digit1}")
 print(f"Accuracy for digit {digit2}: {acc_digit2}")
 ```

+## Two Digits Separation
-• The above code tests the ability of LDA to separate the digits 0 and 5 from the MNIST dataset.
+• The below code tests the ability of LDA to separate the digits 0 and 5 from the MNIST dataset.
 First, the dataset is filtered to only include images of digit 0 and 5.
 Then, the data is split into training and test sets using the train_test_split() function from scikit-learn.
 LDA is then fit to the training data using the LDA() function.
 The model is then used to predict the labels of the test data using the predict() method.
 Finally, the accuracy of the model is computed using the accuracy_score() function from scikit-learn and printed to the console.
 The resulting accuracy is a measure of how well the LDA model is able to distinguish between the digits 0 and 5.
 Below is the code to test the ability to seperate the digits
 ```
 # Define X and y
 X = mnist.data